Scutellaria leonardii (Leonard's Skullcap)

 Leaves and stems:

-Leaves are opposite, lance-like, angled up or spreading, short stalked or almost clasping, ½ to 2/3 inch long, ¼ to ½ inch wide, the edges toothless and curled or rolled under (see flower photo above), mostly hairless to sparsely hairy on the edges and tip, with 2 or 3 veins on each side of midrib.
-Stems can be multiple from the root, square with fine downy hairs or scattered ascending hairs, especially on the angles, few branches above, erect.
+Leaves are opposite, lance-like, angled up or spreading, short stalked or almost clasping, ½ to 2/3 inch (to 16 mm) long, ¼ to ½ inch wide, the edges toothless and curled or rolled under (see flower photo above), mostly hairless to sparsely hairy on the edges and tip, with 2 or 3 veins on each side of midrib.
+Stems are single or multiple from the base, square with fine downy hairs or scattered ascending hairs, especially on the angles, unbranched or few-branched, erect.

 Fruit:

-The calyx swells to a pinkish capsule containing a few seeds.
+The calyx swells to a pinkish capsule containing 4 nutlets.

 Seeds are about 1 millimeter long, asymmetrical but generally oval, covered on most of the surface with missile-shaped protuberances.
 In the center of one side is an obvious white speck of the germ.